Technology · Production Process

 Vacuum Forming

-Vacuum: -0.04 to -0.06 MPa Seal quality affects edges Balanced suction improves uniformity
+Vacuum: -0.04 to -0.06 MPa Balanced suction improves uniformity Seal quality affects tray edges

 Transfer & Optional Hot Pressing

-After forming, wet trays are transferred to the next stage.
-This step looks simple but has major impact on deformation and cracking.
-A stable transfer mechanism reduces handling damage and improves yield.
+After forming, wet trays are transferred from the forming mold to the next stage.
+This step looks simple, but it has a major impact on deformation, cracking, edge damage, and reject rate.

-Some production lines add hot pressing to improve surface smoothness and stiffness.
-It is often used when customers require premium appearance, tighter dimensional tolerance, or more consistent stacking performance.
+Some egg tray production lines add hot pressing to improve surface smoothness, tray stiffness, dimensional tolerance, and stacking performance.
+It is often used when the local market requires a cleaner appearance or premium packaging quality.

-Stable transfer reduces deformation Servo control improves repeatability Hot press improves finish
+Stable transfer reduces deformation Servo control improves repeatability Hot pressing improves finish

 Drying System

-Drying is usually the most energy-intensive stage and the most common capacity bottleneck.
-The drying method determines footprint, labor requirement, heat efficiency, and maximum sustainable output.
+Drying is usually the most energy-intensive stage in the waste paper to egg tray process.
+The drying method determines factory footprint, labor requirement, fuel cost, heat efficiency, and maximum sustainable output.

-Typical: 160–220°C Airflow balance reduces warp Drying stability protects strength
+Typical drying temperature: 160–220°C Airflow balance reduces warping Stable drying protects tray strength

 Stacking, Counting & Packing

-Finished trays are stacked, counted, and packed.
+After drying, finished paper egg trays are inspected, stacked, counted, and packed for storage or delivery.
 Automation improves labor efficiency and reduces damage during handling.
-Consistent bundling also reduces shipping loss and helps downstream warehousing.

-Counting improves order accuracy Uniform bundles reduce damage Better packing = fewer claims
+Counting improves order accuracy Uniform bundles reduce damage Better packing reduces claims

 Drying Solution Selector (Choose the Right Dryer)